The Intelligence Layer

 Separate Retrieval from Interpretation

-• Search (retrieval): finding the right things
+• Search (retrieval): find the right things

-• AI (interpretation): summarizing, explaining, suggesting
+• AI (interpretation): summarize, explain, suggest

-• Combined moments: accelerating decisions
+• Combined moments: accelerate decisions

 Why it mattered: